QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow

-This may look a bit formal and we will consider more explicit RG flows to show that it reproduces our familiar Callan-Symanzik equation.
-In particular to make comparison with the discussion in Sec.~\ref{TTbar}, we again consider a theory deformed perturbatively away from a CFT fixed point, this was shown to be by given by the $T\bar T$ deformation.
-As explained in \eqref{vacIshibashi} and \eqref{TTbarvev}, the small radius $R$ of each hole is equivalent to introducing a finite coupling to $T\bar T$ in the hole, at least to the first leading contribution from the small $R$ expansion.
-Comparing with (\ref{flowequation}), we have, to linear order in the $T\bar T$ perturbation coupling $\lambda$ \be \frac{2R^4}{c} \approx \frac{12\pi R^2 \lambda} {c} \implies \lambda \approx \frac{R^2}{6\pi}, \ee where we have approximated $\int d^2 x \sqrt{\gamma} T\bar T $ by \be \int d^2 x \, \sqrt{\gamma}\,T\bar T \approx R^2 \sum_v T\bar T(v) . \ee As expected, the hole size $R$ is related to the $T\bar T $ coupling $\lambda$.
+As expected, the hole size $R$ is related to the $T\bar T $ coupling $\lambda$.
 The precise constant of proportionality is not important.
 We can thus use ${}_{\Lambda}\langle \Omega^R|$ interchangeably with ${}_{\Lambda}\langle \Omega^\lambda|$ at least for small $R$ given the conversion (\ref{Rvslambda}).
 The scale $\Lambda$ that appeared in (\ref{overlap}) now takes a precise meaning of the lattice scale chosen in the surface triangulation of the path-integral.
 Since this triangulation scale is arbitrarily chosen in representing the continuum field theory, one can consider it as a renormalization scale or a metric scale.
-Now as explained in (\ref{change_scale}), the bulk SymTFT produces a symmetry-preserving RG operator $U_{\textrm{RG}}^{\Lambda, \Lambda'}$ that changes the scale $\Lambda$.
+Now as explained in Sec.~\ref{RGsection}, the bulk SymTFT produces a symmetry-preserving RG operator $U_{\textrm{RG}}^{\Lambda, \Lambda'}$ that changes the scale $\Lambda$.
 This operator is constructed explicitly using quantum $6j$ symbols in (\ref{eq:URG}).

 Equation (\ref{LWmodel}) ensures the relation (\ref{eq:URG}) relating the ground state at different scales.
 This in turn implies the equality. \be {}_\Lambda \bra{\Omega^{\lambda}} \Psi \rangle_{\Lambda}={}_{\Lambda} \bra{\Omega^{\lambda}} \hat{U}^{\Lambda, \Lambda'}_{\textrm{RG}}| \Psi \rangle_{\Lambda'}. \ee